tldr-pages/tldr/pages/linux/mocp.md

 `mocp --append {{path/to/directory}}`

-- Clear the play queue while MOC is in background:
+- Clear the play queue while MOC is in the background:

 `mocp --clear`